OwlRepo/iamrom/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 TailwindCSS DaisyUI Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [TailwindCSS documentation](https://tailwindcss.com/docs/installation) to learn more.
+Look at the [DaisyUI documentation](https://daisyui.com/docs/install/) to learn more.

 ## Setup